BMS(Hons), MMS, CA | Ngāti Whakaue, Ngāti Maniapoto

 Isabelle joined the GHA team as an accountant in May 2017.
 Isabelle is originally from China and moved to New Zealand in 2003.
 She completed her Bachelor of Commerce and Administration in 2006 at Victoria University majoring in accounting.
 Before joining the GHA team, she worked as a tax accountant at several Chartered Accountant firms in Tauranga and Rotorua.
 Isabelle has worked with clients in various industries, ranging from small businesses to large farms.
 Isabelle understands the importance of maintaining a positive client relationship and is committed with helping GHA clients to succeed.

-BBA | Ngāti Awa, Ngāti Patumoana, Whakatōhea
+BBA| Ngāti Awa, Ngāti Patumoana, Whakatōhea

 Stacey joined GHA in August 2015 after graduating from the University of Waikato in 2014 with a Bachelor in Business Analysis, majoring in Accounting.
 Stacey is passionate about accounting and helping clients to reach their objectives.
-Her quietly conscientious and hard-working nature is attested to by her supportive whānau and already evident in her work at GHA.
+Her quietly conscientious and hard-working nature is attested to by her supportive whānau and is evident in her work at GHA.
 GHA are pleased to be supporting Stacey on her pathway to becoming a Chartered Accountant.

 BCOM | Te Whānau-ā-Apanui and Ngāi Tai